mturley/PhraseCards/docs/fspec/fspec.md

 11. Users will be able to log out at any time
 12. There will be profile pages where users can see their or other users' profiles in pop-up windows which display their recent games.
 13. Viewing an old game will open the completed story and users can hover their cursor over inputted words to see whose word that was.
+14. Users can send a friend request at any time, in which the the added friend must accept the request before they're both added to each other's friend list.
 ### Non-Goals

 1. Log in through facebook.
 This will link with facebook and post game events and progress